LoginRadius/java-sdk/README.md

 <h6 id="MFALoginByEmail-post-">MFA Email Login (POST)</h6>
- This API can be used to login by emailid on a Multi-factor authentication enabled LoginRadius site.
+ This API can be used to login by email id on a Multi-factor authentication enabled LoginRadius site.
 [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/mfa-email-login)

 ```